Triangulated structures induced by mutations: Pretriangulated structures induced by premutation triples

-Note that $\ul{f^{\pr}} = \beta_{Z^{\pr}} \circ \Sigma(\ul{f})$ and $f = \Omega(\ul{f^{\pr}}) \circ \alpha_Z$. \end{rmk}
+Note that $\ul{f^{\pr}} = \beta_{Z^{\pr}} \circ \Sigma(\ul{f})$ and $\ul{f} = \Omega(\ul{f^{\pr}}) \circ \alpha_Z$. \end{rmk}

-\begin{rmk} We assume that $\CC$ is a triangulated category and let $(\SS, \ZZ, \VV)$ be a mutation triple induced by a concentric twin cotorsion pair.
-The negative sign in the proof of Lemma \ref{adjoint_sigma_omega} comes from the following correspondence.
+\begin{rmk} We assume that $\CC$ is a triangulated category and let $(\SS, \ZZ, \VV)$ be a premutation triple induced by a concentric twin cotorsion pair.
+The negative sign in the proof of Lemma \ref{adjoint_sigma_omega} comes from the following isomorphic correspondence.

-then $\Phi$ in Lemma \ref{adjoint_sigma_omega} is defined by the following commutative diagram in $\ul{\CC}$.
+Then $\Phi$ in Lemma \ref{adjoint_sigma_omega} is defined by the following commutative diagram in $\ul{\CC}$.

 This correspondence is used in \cite[Definition 4.1]{Nak18}. \end{rmk}